 SSI EUNs implementing IP should acquire IP endpoint addresses and identifiers using the IANA registries for IP and DNS identifiers.

-SSI EUNs may connect directly to an ABA ESLT to access space link services.
+SSI EUNs may connect directly to an ABA ESLT to access space link services to communicate directly to their SUN at the link layer.

 SSI EUNs connecting directly to an ABA ESLTs shall implement all of the functions required of ABA EUNs, as defined in 5.2.3.2.